espressif/esp-idf/docs/en/hw-reference/esp32c3/user-guide-devkitm-1.rst

 There are three mutually exclusive ways to provide power to the board:

-- Micro-USB port, default power supply
+- Micro-USB Port, default power supply
 - 5V and GND pin headers
 - 3V3 and GND pin headers

-It is recommended to use the first option: micro-USB port.
+It is recommended to use the first option: Micro-USB Port.

 .. _user-guide-c3-devkitm-1-v1-header-blocks: